alex-lt-kong/the-nitty-gritty/c/15_vectorization/README.md

   * This is not the case for reading data from hard drives, though.
 Suppose it takes one second to read an integer from hard drives to memory, one nanosecond to read the integer from memory to register and one nanosecond to execution the `add` operation.
 The CPU should be 0% utilized for 1 second and 100% utilized for just 2 nanoseconds.

+* To make the performance gain more pronunced in experiments, this project takes the following two approaches:
+  * Limit the size of test array to the size of L1 cache (i.e., not greater than a few hundred KBs), so that we eliminate the bottleneck at memory bandwidth.
+  * use more time-consuming (but still vectorized) CPU instructions such as `divps` (i.e., performs a SIMD divide of the 4/8/16 packed single-precision floating-point values in the first source operand by the 4/8/16 packed single-precision floating-point values in the second source operand) instead of simpler SIMD instructions such as `addps` (Add 4/8/16 packed single-precision floating-point values from the first source operand with the second source operand, and stores the packed single-precision floating-point results in the destination operand.)